Rigged Configurations and Kashiwara Operators: Introduction

 \section{Introduction}

-A search of a natural presentation of the basis for representations of infinite dimensional algebras sometimes reveals an unexpected and intriguing connection with other models of mathematical physics.
-Take the Feigin--Fuchs representation of the Virasoro algebra \cite{FeFu} as an example.
-In this case, a cerebrated integrable quantum many body problem called the Calogero--Sutherland model \cite{Sutherland1,Sutherland2} plays the role.
-Indeed, it is conjectured in \cite{SSAFR} and partially proved in \cite{CJ} that the excited states of the Calogero--Sutherland model (usually called the Jack symmetric functions) behave particularly nicely as a basis for the Feigin--Fuchs module.
-For example, matrix elements of the Virasoro generators with respect to the Jack basis become factorized rational functions whose major part consisting of degree one polynomials of positive integer coefficients which admit a transparent combinatorial interpretation.
-This phenomenon seems not accidental since the theory includes Mimachi and Yamada's finding \cite{MY} which claims that the singular vectors of the Virasoro algebra coincide with special cases of the Jack symmetric functions.
-See, for example, \cite{AFLT,BB,DLM,EPSS,FHV} for recent developments on the subject.
+A search of a~natural presentation of the basis for representations of inf\/inite dimensional algebras sometimes reveals an unexpected and intriguing connection with other models of mathematical physics.
+Take the Feigin--Fuchs representation of the Virasoro algebra~\cite{FeFu} as an example.
+In this case, a~cerebrated integrable quantum many body problem called the Calogero--Sutherland model~\cite{Sutherland1,Sutherland2} plays the role.
+Indeed, it is conjectured in~\cite{SSAFR} and partially proved in~\cite{CJ} that the excited states of the Calogero--Sutherland model (usually called the Jack symmetric functions) behave particularly nicely as a~basis for the Feigin--Fuchs module.
+For example, matrix elements of the Virasoro generators with respect to the Jack basis become factorized rational functions whose major part consisting of degree one polynomials of positive integer coef\/f\/icients which admit a~transparent combinatorial interpretation.
+This phenomenon seems not accidental since the theory includes Mimachi and Yamada's f\/inding~\cite{MY} which claims that the singular vectors of the Virasoro algebra coincide with special cases of the Jack symmetric functions.
+See, for example,~\cite{AFLT,BB,DLM,EPSS,FHV} for recent developments on the subject.

-The purpose of the present paper is to pursue a parallel investigation for the settings of the crystal bases \cite{Kashiwara:1991} of an important class of finite dimensional representations (called the Kirillov--Reshetikhin modules) of the quantum affine algebras.
+The purpose of the present paper is to pursue a~parallel investigation for the settings of the crystal bases~\cite{Kashiwara:1991} of an important class of f\/inite dimensional representations (called the Kirillov--Reshetikhin modules) of the quantum af\/f\/ine algebras.
 We call the corresponding crystal the Kirillov--Reshetikhin (KR) crystal.
 In this case, the corresponding physical model is the box-ball system.
-The box-ball system is a prototypical example of the ultradiscrete (or tropical) soliton system whose simplest example was discovered by Takahashi and Satsuma \cite{TS}.
-For our purpose, an important aspect of the box-ball system is that the dynamics of the model is determined by the combinatorial $R$-matrices for the KR crystal \cite{HHIKTT,FOY}.
-This formalism allows us to define the box-ball system for any tensor products of the KR crystals for arbitrary quantum affine algebras (see, for example, \cite{HKT1,HKT2}).
-See \cite{S:review} for an introductory review on studies on the box-ball systems.
+The box-ball system is a~prototypical example of the ultradiscrete (or tropical) soliton system whose simplest example was discovered by Takahashi and Satsuma~\cite{TS}.
+For our purpose, an important aspect of the box-ball system is that the dynamics of the model is determined by the combinatorial $R$-matrices for the KR crystal~\cite{FOY, HHIKTT}.
+This formalism allows us to def\/ine the box-ball system for any tensor products of the KR crystals for arbitrary quantum af\/f\/ine algebras (see, for example,~\cite{HKT1,HKT2}).
+See~\cite{S:review} for an introductory review on studies on the box-ball systems.